mfaustin/ProjectTwo558/data_channel_is_lifestyle.md

 Two variables - `url` and `timedelta` - are non-predictive and have been removed.
-The remaining 53 variables comprise 2099 observations, which makes up 5.3 of the original data set.
+The remaining 53 variables comprise 2099 observations, which makes up 5.3 percent of the original data set.
 Fernandes et al., who sourced the data, concentrated on article characteristics such as verbosity and the polarity of content, publication day, the quantity of included media, and keyword attributes (Fernandes et al., 2015).
 A subset of these variables and the correlations between them are explored in subsequent sections.

 The broader purpose of this analysis is predicated on using supervised learning to predict a target variable - `shares`.
 To this end, the final